Canada

 Lodging Near the Bay of Fundy

-We found Parkland Village Inn,located at 8601 Main St. in the tiny town of Alma.
-Next to the Bay of Fundy National Park entrance, Alma offers a self-serve laundry, a fish and chips shack and a couple of souvenir shops.
+We found the charming Parkland Village Inn in the town of Alma.
+Next to the Fundy National Park entrance, Alma offers a self-serve laundry, a fish and chips shack and a couple of souvenir shops.

 The Parkland Village Inn along the shore of the Bay of Fundy features 15 rooms with views of the bay.
-Watch the fishing boats bob up-and-down with the tides from the windows at the neighboring Fisherman’s Wharf.
+Watch the fishing boats bob up and down with the tides from the windows at the neighboring Fisherman’s Wharf.

 Eat lobster.
 What to do at he Bay of Fundy with kids.